rain-sk/synth.kitchen/notes.md

 I've reworked the basic structure, and have an app/server pair being deployed on a staging server running coolify.
 Coolify is also hosting the dev and staging databases.

 I think I'm getting to a point where I need some shared types defined in their own project, to define the expectations between backend/frontend clearly.
 I also foresee a need to omit patch JSON data when transmitting a big list of results.
 That would just be a waste of bandwidth.
-There's also a need to be able to generate thumbnails for each recipe.
+There's also a need to be able to generate thumbnails for each patch.

 ### Part 4